dmustanger/7dtd-ServerTools/README.md

 Transferring from the Wallet to the Bank will take currency from the players bag.

 /deposit # takes from the players bag and adds it to their bank.

+Direct_Deposit controls whether currency goes directly to a player's bank instead of their bag.

 ## Bed
 ```xml